help-me-mom/ng-mocks/docs/articles/extra/quick-start.md

 <app-footer></app-footer>
 ```

-This means that our base component depends on the next child components, services and declarations:
+This means that the component depends on the next child components, services and declarations:

 - `AppHeaderComponent`
 - `AppSearchComponent`